onehilltech/ember-cli-gatekeeper/README.md

 ## Signing in a user

 To sign in a user, you need a route with a form that collects the user's username and password.
-The Gatekeeper add-on provides a form that can be used to sign-in a user.
+The Gatekeeper add-on provides a component/form that can be used to sign-in a user.

 ```handlebars
 <GatekeeperSignIn />
 ```

-This form needs to be added to your sign-in route.
+This component needs to be added to your sign-in route.
 When the user has signed in successfully, the component will automatically route the user to either the start route defined in the configuration, or the route originally accessed when the user was not authenticated.